Overbrd/ruby-on-rails-pet-tracker-app/README.md

 You will see 200 OK status and output will be the data you input above.

+Repeat steps above and input a second entry of dummy data to create a second pet.

 ### 3. Use Postman to Test

 Open Postman and create a new GET request